tnovau/markdown-cv/index.md

 `Nov 2018 – Apr 2019`
 __Whyline, INC__

-- Mantainance of a social network backend app writed in typescript and javascript built onto Node.js and express.
+- Maintenance of a social network backend app write in typescript and javascript built onto Node.js and express.
-- Mantainance of a social network frontend app writed in typescript built onto Ionic for iOS and Android platforms.
+- Maintenance of a social network frontend app write in typescript built onto Ionic for iOS and Android platforms.
 - Implementation of a new backend app using typescript and Nest.js.
 - Implementation of a frontend app using typescript, React and Material UI.
 - Unit tests implementation in projects with typescript and plain javascript.